youwu777/backend-technical-test/README.md

 ### Task 4.
 Export to CSV

-Export the data from the previous task into a CSV format.
+Export the data from the previous task into a CSV file, and store it in your local file system.
 For example,

 | Year   | Subject   | Lesson                   |
 | ------ | --------- | ------------------------ |